pretix/pretix-docs/docs/topics/teams.md

 If you have been invited to a team and you already have a personal pretix account, you can log in to pretix.
 You will now have access to the organizer account and associated events as specified by the person who invited you.

+### Two-factor authentication (2FA)

+You can enable two-factor authentication by clicking your name in the top right corner of the website, which takes you to a page titled "Account settings".
+Next to "Two-factor authentication", click :btn:Enable:.
+You will then be asked to add a device: a smartphone with an Authenticator application WebAuthn-compatible hardware token (e.g. Yubikey)

+While creating or editing a team, you can check the box next to "Require all members of this team to use two-factor authentication".
+This setting may take a few minutes to take effect.
+The next time a member of that team who has not enabled 2FA logs in, they will be taken to a page titled "Two-factor authentication".
+They cannot leave that page until they enable 2FA (or add a new device if they have not done so yet) or leave the team in question.

 ## See Also